-After reviewing the concept of constitutional justice and the formation, operation and exercise of power of the Hungarian Constitutional Court, answering the central question addressed in my doctoral dissertation cannot be avoided After summarizing the procedures falling within the sphere of responsibility and jurisdiction of the Constitutional Court, it can be concluded that the Constitutional Court is a legal institution closely associated with the legislative, executive and judicial branches of power, namely the three classical branches of power.
+After reviewing the concept of constitutional justice, as well as the formation, operation and exercise of competence of the Hungarian Constitutional Court, answering the central question addressed in my doctoral dissertation cannot be avoided.
+After summarizing the procedures falling within the scope of responsibility and competence of the Constitutional Court, it can be concluded that the Constitutional Court is a legal institution closely associated with the legislative, executive and judicial branches of power, i.e. the three classical branches of power.

 The Constitutional Court is linked to the legislative branch of power by the abstract norm control procedure: the body implements a negative legislative activity through the fact that, in the case of a law adopted, but not yet promulgated that was found to be in conflict with the Fundamental Law by the Constitutional Court, the law cannot be promulgated by the President of the Republic.
-Act no. 151/2011 on the Constitutional Court, after the renegotiation of the relevant law (after its conflict with the Fundamental Law has been established), the National Assembly is obliged to carry out positive legislative activity (unless the National Assembly waives the regulatory need of the subject matter in question).
-The ex ante norm control procedure also includes a preliminary examination of the compliance between the Rules of the House, the international treaty or any of its provisions and the Fundamental Law.
-At the same time, in my doctoral dissertation, I pointed out the practice of the Constitutional Court, according to which the Constitutional Court expressly refrained from taking a position on legislative issues.
+Pursuant to Act CLI of 2011 on the Constitutional Court, after the renegotiation of the relevant law (after its conflict with the Fundamental Law has been established), the National Assembly is obliged to carry out positive legislative activity (unless the National Assembly waives the regulatory need of the subject matter in question).
+The ex ante norm control procedure also includes a preliminary examination of the compliance between the Rules of Procedure of the National Assembly, as well as an international treaty or any of its provisions and the Fundamental Law.
+However, as I pointed out in my doctoral dissertation, according to the its practice, the Constitutional Court have expressly refrained from taking a position on legislative issues.

-In the ex post norm control procedure, which is classified as an abstract norm control, on the initiative of the Government, a quarter of the Members of the National Assembly, the President of the Supreme Court of Hungary (Kúria), the Attorney General and the Commissioner for Fundamental Rights, the Constitutional Court will review the compliance of the legislation with the Fundamental Law, that may also include an examination of compliance with the procedural law provisions set out in the Fundamental law concerning the drafting and promulgation of the Fundamental Law or an amendment of the Fundamental Law.
-In the event of a violation of the Fundamental Law, the Constitutional Court shall render a decision which is in principle negative legislation regarding the unlawfully adopted law or regulation violating the Fundamental Law or the Amendment of the Fundamental Law in substance or in form: this also constitutes a restriction of the legislative power and thus a (negative) interference with legislation.
+In the ex post norm control procedure, which can be classified as an abstract norm control, on the initiative of the Government, a quarter of the Members of the National Assembly, the President of the Curia, the Prosecutor General or the Commissioner for Fundamental Rights, the Constitutional Court reviews the compliance of the legislation with the Fundamental Law, that may also include an examination of compliance with the procedural law provisions set out in the Fundamental law concerning the drafting and promulgation of the Fundamental Law or an amendment of the Fundamental Law.
+In the event of a violation of the Fundamental Law, the Constitutional Court shall render a decision which is, in principle, a negative legislation regarding the unlawfully adopted law or regulation violating the Fundamental Law or the amendment of the Fundamental Law in substance or in form: this also constitutes a restriction of the legislative power and, thus, a (negative) interference with legislation.

-The laws on central taxes, fees and contributions, customs and central conditions of local taxes are currently exempted from the latter in Hungary.
-Laws on this subject are only examined by the Constitutional Court (in ex post norm control and in other typical jurisdictions) when they concern the right to life and human dignity, the right to protection of personal data, the right to freedom of thought, conscience and religion, or laws related to Hungarian citizenship in the event of a content conflict, and will only be annulled for the conflict with these.
+The laws on central taxes, fees and contributions, customs and central conditions of local taxes are currently exempted from the latter procedure in Hungary.
+Laws on the said subjects may only be examined by the Constitutional Court (in ex post norm control and in its other typical competencies) in in the event of a content conflict with the right to life and human dignity, the right to protection of personal data, the right to freedom of thought, conscience and religion, or laws related to Hungarian citizenship, and may only be annulled on the ground of such conflict.